Externship Clinic FAQs

 - How many hours do I have to work?

-- I am registered for 3 credit hours for the Externship Clinic, but I would like to be registered for 4 (or vice versa).
-How do I do this?
+- I am not registered for the correct number of credit hours for the Externship Clinic.
+How do I correct this?

-Please email Amany Hacking or Alyssa Owens as soon as possible and we can try to adjust your registration.
+Please email Amany Hacking or Greta Henderson as soon as possible and request that your registration be adjusted accordingly.

 - How many credit hours is the class and is it graded?